Beat Plan for Sales Force???

 Organizations dealing with consumer good products deal with sales routes, typically called ‘beats’ to manage sales & delivery in a controlled manner.
-Beat Plan (also referred as ‘Permanent Journey Plan’) is a day level route plan made for field sales/marketing personnel to make visits to a number of stores at a pre-defined frequency.
+Beat Plan (also referred as ‘Permanent Journey Plan’)for Sales Force is a day level route plan made for field sales/marketing personnel to make visits to a number of stores at a pre-defined frequency.
 A Beat Plan defines whom to visit, when to visit, based on company’s priorities on stores category/segment.
 These visits can be made for the purpose of sales order collection, visual merchandising etc.

 Challenges arise when organizations create their own routes i.e. conventional routes which are based on local knowledge, intuitive belief, assumptions for deliveries and collecting orders etc. Managing this along with multiple delivery hubs, varying fleet capacity and the constraint of time.
 This often leads to under utilization of certain assets and resources and negatively impacts return on investment.

 The beat plan is basically a time table-cum-route map for a week/fortnight.
 It has 2 components: